jessicarush/javascript-notes/arrays.md

 ## Iteration array methods

 Some array instance methods iterate over arrays to manipulate elements and return values.
-This iteration-type methods can be found in <iterators.md>.
+These iteration-type methods can be found in [iterators.md](iterators.md).

 - [forEach()](iterators.md#foreach)
 - [filter()](iterators.md#filter)